containrrr/watchtower/docs/arguments.md

 ```

 ## Without updating containers
 Will only monitor for new images, not update the containers.
+Please note: Due to Docker API limitations the latest image will still be pulled from the registry.

 ```
             Argument: --monitor-only